AviatrixSystems/Docs/HowTos/gateway.rst

 Customize Spoke VPC Routes
 ------------------------------

 This feature allows you to customize Spoke VPC route table entry by specifying a list of comma separated CIDRs.
+When a CIDR is configured in this field, automatic route propagation to the Spoke(s) VPC will be disabled.
 It overrides any on-prem propagated network CIDRs.
 One use case of this feature is for a Spoke VPC that is customer facing and your customer is propagating routes that may conflict with your on-prem routes.

 When this is enabled on an Aviatrix Transit Gateway, all Spoke VPCs route tables are customized.